Can Invoice Factoring Help Your Company?

 First, complete a secure online funding application on bankersfactoring.com.

 Second, include your last three months of bank statements, driver’s license, and A/R aging summary.

 Third, we rely on your customer’s credit report for funding.
 Additionally, we only pull all business owner’s soft credit reports – we like to see scores above 525.

 Benefits of Bankers Factoring

-Clients of Bankers receive more than invoice funding services.
+Clients of Bankers receive more than invoice funding services and a solution to cash flow challenges.
 We protect your cash flow with our non-recourse factoring program, which covers your bad debt expenses.
 Furthermore, our funding service allows you to increase your monthly cash flow as your business grows.
-As your dedicated finance partner, we manage the A/R, collections, and credit process for your team with easy-to-understand fees.
+As your dedicated finance partner, we manage the A/R, collections, and credit process for your team with easy-to-understand factoring fees.